Kenya The funeral of reigning world marathon record holder Kelvin Kiptum will be held with national hero honours on February 24.

 Kiptum and coach Gervais Hakizimana died in the accident at around 11pm Nairobi time in the Kaptagat area along the Elgeyo Marakwet-Ravine road on February 11.
 According to the local police, Kiptum lost control of the car, drove off the road and fell into a ditch about 60 metres away before hitting a large tree.

-Before Kiptum, many other top Kenyan athletes have also been involved in traffic accidents and died.
-Therefore, the country's lawmakers have called on the Government and the Ministry of Sports to step in to support and protect the country's sporting talents.
+Before Kiptum, many other top Kenyan athletes were involved in traffic accidents and died.
+Therefore, the country's lawmakers have called on the government and the Ministry of Sports to support and protect the country's sporting talents.
 They also called on road users to obey the law and practice safe road use to prevent tragedies like Kiptum's accident.

 Hong Duy